-With the many health risks that sleep apnea can cause, it is fortunate that a number of advances have been made over the last several years that can help patients successfully reduce the effects of Obstructive Sleep Apnea and improve their daily lives.
+With the numerous health risks that sleep apnea can cause, it is fortunate that a number of advances have been made over the last several years that can help patients successfully reduce the effects of Obstructive Sleep Apnea and improve their daily lives.
 Our experienced dentist, Dr. Michael Fulbright, has made the treatment of sleep apnea a special focus of his practice.
-A member of the American Academy of Dental Sleep Medicine since 2011, Dr. Fulbright offers a full range of options for both adults and children affected by sleep apnea.
+A member of the American Academy of Dental Sleep Medicine since 2011, Dr. Fulbright offers a full range of options for both adult and pediatric sleep apnea patients.
 Fulbright Snoring & Sleep Solutions is able to provide patients with customized treatments designed to fight the effects of sleep apnea without sacrificing your comfort to an extensive degree.

 Please take a look at the descriptions below to find out more about our sleep apnea treatment options.
 Our office offers free sleep apnea consultations for both adults and children.
 During this initial meeting, Dr. Fulbright will perform a thorough oral evaluation and talk with you about diagnostic testing and treatment options that can offer the best possible results.
 Please contact us today for more information, or to schedule an appointment.